Which Pair Of Functions Are Inverse Functions

 • One-to-One Functions: A function must be one-to-one (also known as injective) to have an inverse function.
 A one-to-one function means that each element in the range corresponds to exactly one element in the domain.
 You can use the horizontal line test on the graph of a function; if any horizontal line intersects the graph more than once, the function is not one-to-one and does not have an inverse function over its entire domain.

 • Non-Invertible Functions: Many functions do not have inverse functions over their entire domain.
-For example, f(x) = x² is not one-to-one over the real numbers, but it is one-to-one if restricted to non-negative or non-positive numbers.
+To give you an idea, f(x) = x² is not one-to-one over the real numbers, but it is one-to-one if restricted to non-negative or non-positive numbers.
 Restricting the domain allows us to define an inverse for a portion of the original function.

 Advanced Cases and Examples